Quick Verdict — Top Three Brokers

 IRA match math, PFOF impact, 24-hour market vs FZROX — the detailed two-way head-to-head.

 Disclaimer: This article may contain affiliate links.
-All fee and feature data is accurate as of March 2026.
-Data verified via Webull, Robinhood, Fidelity, and public disclosures.
+All fee and feature data is accurate as of April 2026.
+Data verified April 22, 2026 via Webull, Robinhood, Fidelity, and public disclosures.
 Features and rates subject to change — verify current terms before opening an account.
 Webull Financial LLC, Robinhood Financial LLC, and Fidelity Brokerage Services LLC are all FINRA/SIPC members.